matomo-org/developer-documentation/docs/generated/master/Hooks.md

 - [API.Request.dispatch.end](#apirequestdispatchend)

 ### API.$pluginName.$methodName
-_Defined in [Piwik/API/Proxy](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php) in line [196](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php#L196)_
+_Defined in [Piwik/API/Proxy](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php) in line [209](https://github.com/piwik/piwik/blob/master/core/API/Proxy.php#L209)_

+Triggered before an API request is dispatched.
 This event exists for convenience and is triggered directly after the [API.Request.dispatch](/api-reference/hooks#apirequestdispatch) event is triggered.
-It can be used to modify the input that is passed to a single API method.
-This is also possible with the [API.Request.dispatch](/api-reference/hooks#apirequestdispatch) event, however that event requires event handlers check if the plugin name and method name are correct before modifying the parameters.
+It can be used to modify the arguments passed to a **single** API method.

+_Note: This is can be accomplished with the [API.Request.dispatch](/api-reference/hooks#apirequestdispatch) event as well, however event handlers for that event will have to do more work._

 **Example**

     Piwik::addAction('API.Actions.getPageUrls', function (&$parameters) {
-        // ...
+        // force use of a single website. for some reason.
+        $parameters['idSite'] = 1;
     });

 Callback Signature: